 Field-hunting tip

-Look in ca-al-rich inclusions in carbonaceous chondrite meteorites country — that is the host setting where hutcheonite typically forms.
+Look in ca-al-rich inclusions in carbonaceous chondrite meteorites country, the host setting where hutcheonite typically forms.
 If you start seeing perovskite, melilite, spinel in float, you are in the right ground.
 Field specimens usually show a anhedral to euhedral grains habit, so train your eye for that shape before scanning the outcrop.